MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/enroll-ios-ade.md

 ## Next steps

-With the devices joined to managed by Intune, you can use Intune to maintain them and report on their status.
+With the devices managed by Intune, you can use Intune to maintain them and report on their status.

 > [!div class="nextstepaction"]
 > [Next: Manage devices >](manage-overview.md)